Trevor Timm

 Seth Stern

-Seth Stern is the Director of Advocacy at Freedom of the Press Foundation.
-He oversees FPF’s efforts to defend and protect press freedoms and stand up for journalists and whistleblowers who have been denied their rights.
-Prior to joining FPF, Seth practiced media and First Amendment law at the Chicago law firm Funkhouser Vegosen Liebman & Dunn Ltd. (FVLD).
-He remains affiliated with FVLD on an “Of Counsel” basis.
-He also chairs the Chicago Bar Association’s Media and Entertainment Law Committee and the American Bar Association TIPS Media, Privacy and Advertising Law Committee.
-Before law school, Seth worked as a reporter and editor in the Chicago and Atlanta areas.
+Seth Stern is the director of advocacy at Freedom of the Press Foundation.
+He oversees FPF’s efforts to defend press freedoms and stand up for journalists and whistleblowers who have been denied their rights.
+Prior to joining FPF, Seth practiced media and First Amendment law in Chicago for over a decade.
+Before that, he worked as a reporter and editor in the Chicago and Atlanta areas.
 He lives in Evanston, Illinois.

 Allie R